 Thanks to modern technology, it has been easier than ever to extract the healing oils within medicinal plants.
 It has also been easier to use those oils in aromatherapy by means of sprays and diffusers.
 An essential oil spray is simply a blend of EOs in a bottle mixed with a carrier oil or water.
 A spray is nice because it is portable and can be used anywhere.
 Depending on the oils used, the spray can be applied directly to your skin.
 I like to use a lemongrass spray in the mornings to boost my energy levels and leave me feeling awake and refreshed.
 I love spraying my room and my pillow to set the mood for the day or night.
 However, one of my favorite methods of aromatherapy is by using a diffuser.
 A diffuser (also known as a humidifier) is a device that uses water and EOs to disperse an aroma throughout an area.
-They come in all different sizes and they even have some that you can plug into your car.
 A nice feature of diffusers is that it provides a constant mist of whichever scent you choose.
 Some even have a setting that lets you set a time limit for how long you want the mist to last.
 This mist is not harmful to the lungs like the combustible methods and has even been proven to help clear your airways and improve lung function.
 In fact, it is so safe that people often use humidifiers for their infants to help them sleep better through the night.

 Hopefully this article was helpful and it gives you an idea of what method you would like to incorporate in your home.
 If you're interested in buying some aromatherapy products, check out my Health & Beauty collection at the link below.